naturale0/ReadingTools/README.md

 is a set of Tools regarding to reading texts on iPhone, designed for 'Pythonista for iOS'.

 You can
-* calculate estimated reading time of the text
+* `ReadingTime.py`: calculate estimated reading time of the text
-* extractively summarize the text
+* `SMRZ.py`: extractively summarize the text
-* locally synthesis audio file generated from the text
+* `local_TTS.py`: locally synthesize audio file generated from the text
-* remotely synthesis audio file with Google TTS, generated from the text
+* `gTTS_communicator.py`: remotely synthesize audio file with Google TTS, generated from the text
 (You need to run a server to communicate with Google Cloud API, though, since Pythonista cannot directly communicate with Google API)